Triangleman1/SNCompany/README.md

 # SNCompany
-This is basically going to hold all of my modding projects, for my convenience.
+This is going to hold all of my modding projects, for my convenience.
 Once each is ready they'll be split off under separate labels.
 I'm building towards a major routing overhaul, piece by piece.

 ## Subsidies
 The company will now lower routing costs based on how well you clear the facility each day.
-A higher letter grade corresponds to a greater percentage off from routing, up to a maximum off (that also increases with grade).
+A higher letter grade corresponds to a greater percentage off from routing, up to a maximum discount (that also increases with grade).
 Works best with dynamic pricing.
   - It is now most cost effective to move between moons throughout your quota, particularly in an outward fashion.
     - More moon variety per session
     - Increasing difficulty throughout quota